 51 CTY / 53 HWY / 52 Combined Est. MPG* (Camry Hybrid LE)

 A seasoned favorite among midsize sedan buyers, the Toyota Camry Hybrid combines remarkable efficiency with bold styling and driving dynamics.
-Hybrid Synergy Drive® combines the output of both the gas and electric motors to achieve an impressive 176 hp, while earning a 51 MPG city fuel economy rating*.
-Camry Hybrid features an advanced design, refined aerodynamics, and lightweight materials which contribute to the outstanding efficiency.
-Choose between ECO mode to help maximize fuel economy or EV mode to rely solely on electric power for up to one half-mile under certain conditions.
-Camry Hybrid XLE offers luxurious interior appointments while Camry Hybrid SE delivers responsive driving manners.
+Hybrid Synergy Drive® combines the output of both the gas and electric motors to achieve an impressive 52 MPG city fuel economy rating* on Cincinnati roads.
+Camry Hybrid features an advanced design, refined aerodynamics, and lightweight materials which contribute to outstanding efficiency.
+Choose between the XSE hybrid or the XLE hybrid.

 2023 Toyota Prius

 57 CTY / 56 HWY / 57 Combined Est. MPG*

-Toyota Prius is back for 2021 sporting bold sculpted body lines, dynamic LED lighting, and an athletic stance.
-Prius delivers legendary efficiency with an incredible 54 MPG city fuel economy rating*.
-Aerodynamics play a vital role in not only the striking appearance of the Prius, but also in helping it cut through the air and get more MPG out of every drive.
-Hybrid Synergy Drive® maximizes the output of both the gas and electric motors on Toyota Prius.
+Toyota Prius is back for 2023 with impressive drivetrains, advanced technology, and fuel-efficiency.
+There is a reason that the 2023 Toyota Prius is known as the definitive hybrid vehicle with up to 57 MPG on Mason drives.
+Enjoy 194 hp on the FWD option or 196 hp on the AWD option, along with the impeccable Electronically controlled Continuous Variable Transmission.
+Be sure also to enjoy Hybrid Synergy Drive®, which maximizes the output of both the gas and electric motors on Toyota Prius.
 Offering more than outstanding gas mileage, standard tech features on the Prius include an Integrated Backup Camera, 7-inch touchscreen with Apple CarPlay/Android Auto integration, and Smart Key System.